Rules Based Forex Trading For Accurate Entries

 Rule 2 – Only enter trades with no nearby resistance on buys or no nearby support on sells, at least 100-125 pips, and at least 200 pips on some highly volatile pairs.

-Rule 3 – Trade only if one currency is strong or the other one weak or both, see an example of consistent Euro (EUR) currency strength in the example below using our real time trading tool called The Forex Heatmap®
+Rule 3 – Trade only if one currency is consistently strong or the other one is consistently weak, or both.
+See an example of consistent Euro (EUR) currency strength below using our real time trading tool called The Forex Heatmap®.

 Rules Based Forex Trading